Research themes

 Internal personnel - wet lab

-After each course, submit your certificate of completion to the lead lab technician.
+After completing each course, submit your certificates to the lead lab technician.

-Schedule an in-person training session with the lead lab technician to complete the laboratory safety checklist for new lab personnel.
+- Book a session with the lead lab technician to complete the laboratory safety checklist and ensure you’re fully prepared.

 Non-pharmacy personnel

-Contact the lead lab technician for your application package.
-Return the completed form to the lead lab technician.
+Contact the lead lab technician to receive your application package.
+Submit the completed form along with your certificates for WHMIS and biosafety training.

-Note: The associate dean (research) reviews the applications and applicants are contacted with further details once a decision has been made.
+Note: The associate dean (research) will review your application.
+You’ll be contacted with next steps once a decision has been made.

 Non-university personnel

-• Summer students (from the College and university)
+- Summer students from the College and the university

 Contact us